andrew-levy/swiftui-react-native/docs/docs/02-Installation.md

 ---

 :::info Note
 Due to the nature of the project, there was a bias towards iOS while developing and testing this library.
-Though Android is supported, some features (like sfsymbols) can't be implemented.
+Though Android is supported, some features (like SFSymbols) can't be implemented.
 :::

 ## Add the package